 The entry of an order granting the expungement does not mean that the defendant's record has been "sealed", or that the records of the criminal case were destroyed.
 It means simply that the records were removed from the court's regular files and stored separately in another facility.
 If, for example, the representative of a prospective employer contacts the court to see if the applicant has a prior criminal record, they should be told only that the records that the court keeps in the ordinary course of its affairs were checked, and that no records pertaining to the applicant could be located.

 It is important to remember that the petitioner's criminal records will remain available to certain institutions and agencies even after an expungement is granted.
 For example, applicants for gun permits cannot hide a prior criminal conviction by means of an expungement.
-The local and state authorities reviewing the gun permit application will still have access to any expunged criminal records.Seek advice on eligibility for expungement
+The local and state authorities reviewing the gun permit application will still have access to any expunged criminal records.Seek Advice on Eligibility for Expungement From a Seasoned New Jersey Expungement Attorney

-The New Jersey law firm of James S. Friedman, LLC, handles expungements for clients who have been convicted of a criminal offense, including an indictable offense, a non-indictable offense, a disorderly persons offense, or even a petty disorderly persons offense.
-Attorney Friedman is fully familiar with the rules and eligibility requirements for this relief, and frequently works with clients seeking the benefits of this procedure.Five-year waiting period for criminal expungement
+We represent individuals who seek to expunge their criminal record. expungements for clients who have been convicted of a criminal offense, including an indictable offense, a non-indictable offense, a disorderly persons offense, or even a petty disorderly persons offense.
+We are fully familiar with the rules and eligibility requirements for this relief, and frequently works with clients seeking the benefits of this procedure.Five-Year Waiting Period for Criminal Expungement

-Those convicted of crimes in New Jersey are eligible for an expungement after a certain amount of time has elapsed.
-This time period can be as long as five years and, generally speaking, starts to run from the date of conviction or completion of sentence.
+Those convicted of crimes in New Jersey are eligible for an expungement after six years for in indictable offense, and five years for a disorderly persons offense.
+Generally speaking, the period starts to run from the date of conviction or completion of sentence, whichever is latest.
 Further, certain crimes may not be eligible for expungement.
 In light of the foregoing, it is important to understand the rules governing this procedure before a petition is even filed.
-Defendants should not file for expungements until and unless they are sure that they satisfy all eligibility requirements.Seek knowledgeable advice about expungement
+Defendants should not file for expungements until and unless they are sure that they satisfy all eligibility requirements.Seek Knowledgeable Advice About Expungement

 The eligibility requirements for an expungement can vary depending on the nature of the offense and the court that heard the case.
-It is important to seek legal advice from an experienced criminal defense attorney who thoroughly understands this procedure.
+It is important to seek legal advice from an experienced New Jersey expungement attorney who thoroughly understands this procedure.
 The law has a number of exceptions and qualifications not detailed here.
-Mr. Friedman will advise you about your chance of success, and prepare and file the petition and other required paperwork.
+We will explain the process to you, and prepare and file the petition and other required paperwork.

-To discuss expunging your New Jersey arrest or conviction record, contact Mr. Friedman online or call 800-361-6554 (toll free) to schedule a consultation.
+To discuss expunging your New Jersey arrest or conviction record, contact us online or call 800-361-6554 (toll free) to schedule a consultation.